oneconvergence/dkube-examples/insurance/monitoring/monitoring-ui.md

    - Select the `Advanced` box
      - Dataset Content: `Tabular`
    - Leave the other fields at their current selection
- - Select the "Submit" button
+ - Select the `Submit` button
-   - Choose "Close" from the popup
+   - Choose `Close` from the popup

-### 4. Update Schema
+## Update Schema

-1. Edit the model monitor
-2. Go to schema and change
-  - charges as prediction output.
-  - unique_id as RowID
-  - Timestamp as timestamp
-3. Select all or interested Input features.
-4. Click Next and save.
+ After the Monitor is initially created, you must configure the Schema to fully enable the Monitor.
+The Schema characterizes the input and output features of the Model.
+This section explains how to accomplish that.

+ - Navigate to the `Deployments` menu on the left
+ - Select the `Monitors` tab on the top
+ - The newly created Monitor will show up on the list
+   - The Monitor will be in the `pending` status.
+If it is not yet at that status, wait until it is.
+ - Select the `Update Schema` icon on the right of the Monitor line
+   - The Schema window will appear
+ - Change the following fields:
+   - `charges` should be changed to `prediction output` through the `column/feature type` dropdown menu
+   - `unique_id` should be selected as `RowID` and selected on the left box
+   - `timestamp` should be selected as `Timestamp` and selected on the left box
+   - Select as many of the input features such as `age`, `sex`, `bmi`, etc as you want
+ - Select the `Save` button on the top right
+ - Confirm that you want to save the changes
+ - Choose `Go to Alerts` on the next popup

-### 5. Alerts
+### Add Alerts
 Add Feature Drift Alerts
  - The datageneration script will be generating drift on the following features - age, sex, bmi, region.
  - Suggest to configure a separate alert for each individual feature.